-An emerging infectious respiratory disease (COVID-19) caused by a new coronavirus was first identified in Wuhan, China, and has since spread and continues to evolve quickly across the globe including in the United States.
-Public health officials locally and across the globe are tracking the outbreak.
-Below, you will find:
+COVID-19 is an infectious respiratory disease caused by a new coronavirus.
+Since it was first identified in Wuhan, China, it has quickly spread and continues to evolve across the globe, including in the United States.
+This page provides regularly updated information and research about COVID-19 in the United States.

 Where to go for information